Open Web Analytics – How to Install Free OWA Software in 10 Minutes

 admin123

-Click on “Login and generate a site tracker”.
+You can click on a “Login and generate a site tracker” option.
 This will take you to the Open Web Analytics login page.
-Login with your admin username and password just created.
+You will want to login with your administrator username and password that you just created earlier.

-Now you will be presented with tracking code.
-This is just computer code that you will copy and paste into your website.
+Now you will be presented with the tracking code.
+This is just computer programming code that you will copy and paste into your website.
 There is both JavaScript and PHP code available.

-You want to ssh into your website.
-Also, you will want to either login with the root account or sudo to root.
+You will want to SSH secure shell into your website.
+Also, you will want to either login with the root account or you can sudo into your root account.
 You will now be pasting this code into either the index.html or index.php file on your web server.

-Now you can test your website tracking.
-Test a web page on your website by browsing to a page.
+Now you can test your website visitor tracking installation.
+You can test a web page on your website by browsing to that specific page.
 For example you would browse to anetcomputers.com.

 This also tests to make certain this software does not conflict with your website.
 If you receive a blank page then obviously there is a problem.
-Click on “Tracked Sites”.
+You can click on “Tracked Sites”.

 You should see your website in this list.
 If you properly added the tracking code, then you should already see some statistics.
 To view more detailed information, you want to click on “View Reports”.

-You can change how Open Web Analytics tracks visitors by clicking on “Main Configuration”.
-User Management allows you to add additional users that will have access to this tool.
+You can change how Open Web Analytics tracks website visitors by clicking on “Main Configuration”.
+The User Management section allows you to add additional users that will have access to this tool.
 Tracking additional websites is also available with this software.

 You would just follow the steps above to add an additional website.
-Click on “Add New”.
-I do NOT know if there is a limit to how many websites you can track visitors with this tool.
+You can click on “Add New” to add an additional website that you want to track visitor traffic for.
+I do not know if there is a limit to how many websites you can track visitors with this tool.

-This is my preferred website analytics tool.
+This Open Web Analytics software is my preferred website analytics tool.
 Once upon a time, I used Google Analytics.
 That tracking system would slow down my website(s) and who knows what Google does with all that data.